fallen-icarus/cardano-loans/README.md

 > lenders.
 This is how the "federated credit network" can evolve into a globally distributed credit
 > network.

-### 4. Upholding User Sovereignty: The DeFi Kernel Approach
+### 4. Upholding User Sovereignty: A Model for Safe Participation

-Cardano-Loans is built as a foundational primitive of the **DeFi Kernel**, ensuring that user sovereignty is never compromised.
-This is achieved through its core architecture:

-- **Individual Smart Contract Instances:** Each user interacts with their own dedicated, user-controlled smart contract.
-There are no large, shared pools of capital where assets are commingled.

-- **Guaranteed Self-Custody and Delegation:** Because users interact with their own contracts, they never cede custody of their assets or control over their ADA delegation rights.
-Their funds remain theirs, and their voice in the Cardano ecosystem remains their own.
+A fundamental flaw in most DeFi protocols is the requirement to surrender your assets to large, shared smart contracts.
+This model creates massive, centralized targets for hackers and forces users to give up custody of their funds and control over their staking rights.

+Cardano-Loans is built on a fundamentally different, sovereign-first architecture.
+The protocol ensures your assets always remain in your own custody, secured by your keys.
+This design eliminates the systemic risk of a central pool being drained and guarantees your right to stake your ADA and participate in network governance is never compromised.

-This sovereign-first approach directly solves the conflict that has kept 99% of Cardano's liquidity on the sidelines.
-It makes participation in DeFi a rational, safe, and principled decision, creating the trust necessary to unlock the full financial potential of the Cardano community.
+By solving this core conflict between participation and security, we provide a trustworthy foundation that finally makes participation in DeFi a rational and safe decision for the entire Cardano community.

 ## Feature Discussion